tamberg/circuitpython-workshop/README.md

 To program a CircuitPython microcontroller, plug it in via USB.

-It shows up as a USB drive called CIRCUITPY.
+It shows up as a USB drive called _CIRCUITPY_.

 (If not, see [hardware setup](#hardware-setup).)